The Weimar Triangle

 Common Security and Defence Policy:

-With the Viadrina European University in Frankfurt (Oder) as the central hub.
-France provides this university with two teacher-researchers.
+• The cornerstone of this cooperation is European University Viadrina in Frankfurt (Oder).
+France provides this university with two academics.
 The tri-national “Europa” European Studies master’s degree, inaugurated in 2013, enables students to alternate semesters between the universities of Opole (Poland), Mainz (Germany) and Dijon (France).
+There are 20 European university alliances with joint French-German-Polish participation.

 Research:

-• Conferences in Weimar format in the fields of humanities and social sciences organized by the Centre Marc Bloch in Berlin and the University of Warsaw’s French-Polish Centre for Research in Humanities and Social Sciences.
+• Conferences in the Weimar format in the fields of humanities and social sciences organized by the Centre Marc Bloch in Berlin and the University of Warsaw’s Centre for French Civilization and Francophone Studies (CCFEF), which also organizes an annual scientific conference in the Weimar format.

 Civil society: